Holborn

 Coptic Street, WC2H Coptic Street is one of the streets of London in the WC1A postal area (Holborn)

-Cowdray House, WC2A Cowdray House is a building on Portugal Street (Westminster)
+Cowdray House, WC2A Cowdray House is a building on Portugal Street (Aldwych)

 Dog and Duck Yard, WC1R Dog and Duck Yard lay off Princeton Street (Holborn)

-Drury Lane, WC2B Named from Sir William Drury, Knight of the Garter in Queen Elizabeth’s reign, who owned land on its site (Westminster)
+Drury Lane, WC2B Named from Sir William Drury, Knight of the Garter in Queen Elizabeth’s reign, who owned land on its site (Covent Garden)

-Dryden Street, WC2B Dryden Street is one of the streets of London in the WC2E postal area (Westminster)
+Dryden Street, WC2B Dryden Street is one of the streets of London in the WC2E postal area (Covent Garden)

 Dyott Street, WC1A Dyott Street is one of the streets of London in the WC1A postal area (St Giles)